Microsoft Defender for Identity

 📘

-Step 6: Connect Sentinel to the Playbook
+Connect Sentinel to the Playbook

 1. In Microsoft Sentinel, create a new automation rule.

-2. Set the trigger to When an incident is created.
+2. Set the trigger to When an Incident is Created.

-3. Configure conditions to match the incidents you want to trigger verification for (for example, by severity or incident type).
+3. Configure conditions to match the incidents you want to trigger verification for: for example, by severity or incident type.

-4. Set the action to Run playbook and select the playbook Logic App.
+4. Set the action to Run Playbook and select the playbook Logic App.

-Step 7: Test the Integration
+Test the Integration

-Verify the end-to-end flow from Azure Cloud Shell:
+Test the end-to-end flow from Azure Cloud Shell:

 curl -s -X POST \